net-lisias-kspu/ContractConfigurator/2-Parameters/Parameters.md

         // Default = false
         completeInSequence = true

-        // Causes children of the parameter to be hidden (only works for
+        // Causes children of the parameter to be hidden.
-        // parameters with "automatic" children such as ReachState).
         // Use with caution - as hiding the child parameters may in some
         // cases make it more difficult for players to know what to do. hideChildren = true